mutantmonkey/openwifi/README.md

 Usage
 -----
 If you are using Arch Linux and netcfg, you can simply run this script as part of your `POST_UP` commands.
-Otherwise, just run this strip after connecting.
+Otherwise, just run it after connecting.